letsesign/letsesign-api-server/README.md

 ### A. Deploy the pre-built docker image

 1. Copy the `env.list` file that you obtained during the registration process to the current directory.
-By default, the Let's eSign Sender integration is enable.
-(You can disable it by setting `webApp=off` in `env.list` if you solely want to use the API server.)

 2. Next, run the following: